Heat Pump FAQs

 Potentially.
 As part of your home survey, we'll measure your pipework and then make some calculations to check what is feasible and your options.
 Sometimes, it's a trade-off between changing your pipework and getting good efficiency from your system.

-Will my heat pump work with my underfloor heating?
+Will a heat pump work with underfloor heating?

 Yes, heat pumps work very well with underfloor heating.
 Both systems operate efficiently at lower temperatures, providing consistent and comfortable warmth throughout your home.